 Stalk your competitors’ blogs for inspiration and learn what tactics they use.
 Analyze what topics they write about and how they structure their articles.
 This will give you an idea of a framework.Than choose your keywords wisely.

-Use SERP’s first page result in selection of best keywords:
+Use SERP’s Second page result in selection of best keywords:

 Write valuable, unique content:

 If you want to start ranking for the top keywords, you need to produce valuable, unique content and lots of it.On top of that, you also need to optimize your content to generate the highest CTR possible.
 Why?

 Because optimizing headlines and meta descriptions for searchers can result in a 10% increase in CTR.And an increase in CTR means you’re on your way to ranking higher.